siddharth251189/components-databinding/README.md

 Angular have 8 lifecyle hooks:

-1. ngOnChanges()
+##### ngOnChanges()

-   1.1.
-Used in pretty much any component that has an input.
+1. Used in pretty much any component that has an input.
-   1.2 Called whenever an input value changes
+2. Called whenever an input value changes
-   1.3 Is called the first time before ngOnInit
+3. Is called the first time before ngOnInit

-2. ngOnInit()
+##### ngOnInit()

-   Used to initialize data in a component.
+1. Used to initialize data in a component.
-   Called after input values are set when a component is initialized.
+2. Called after input values are set when a component is initialized.
-   Added to every component by default by the Angular CLI.
+3. Added to every component by default by the Angular CLI.
-   Called only once
+4. Called only once

-3. ngDoCheck()
+##### ngDoCheck()

-   Called during all change detection runs
+1. Called during all change detection runs
-   A run through the view by Angular to update/detect changes
+2. A run through the view by Angular to update/detect changes

-4. ngAfterContentInit()
+##### ngAfterContentInit()

-   Called only once after first ngDoCheck()
+1. Called only once after first ngDoCheck()
-   Called after the first run through of initializing content
+2. Called after the first run through of initializing content

-5. ngAfterContentChecked()
+##### ngAfterContentChecked()

-   Called after every ngDoCheck()
+1. Called after every ngDoCheck()
-   Waits till after ngAfterContentInit() on first run through
+2. Waits till after ngAfterContentInit() on first run through

-6. ngAfterViewInit()
+##### ngAfterViewInit()

-   Called after Angular initializes component and child component content.
+3. Called after Angular initializes component and child component content.
-   Called only once after view is initialized
+4. Called only once after view is initialized

-7. ngAfterViewChecked()
+##### ngAfterViewChecked()

-   Called after all the content is initialized and checked.
+1. Called after all the content is initialized and checked.
 (Component and child components).
-   First call is after ngAfterViewInit()
+2. First call is after ngAfterViewInit()
-   Called after every ngAfterContentChecked() call is completed
+3. Called after every ngAfterContentChecked() call is completed

-8. ngOnDestroy()
+##### ngOnDestroy()

-   Used to clean up any necessary code when a component is removed from the DOM.
+1. Used to clean up any necessary code when a component is removed from the DOM.
-   Fairly often used to unsubscribe from things like services.
+2. Fairly often used to unsubscribe from things like services.
-   Called only once just before component is removed from the DOM.
+3. Called only once just before component is removed from the DOM.

 ## Lifecycle Hooks and Template Access